taneishi/EnergyBasedModels/README.md

 DBN is a generative model because they are derived from RBM, and it is also a *graphical model* in which input variables are represented by the combination of latent variables.

 Comparing the accuracies obtained by training up to 5 epochs with DBN is 0.940 without pretraining and 0.965 with pretraining, and again, the accuracy is higher with pretraining.
-The images of the handwritten digit for input reconstructed with the pretrained DBN model is shown in Fig 2.
+The images of the handwritten digit for input reconstructed with the pretrained DBN model is shown in Figure 2.

 ![DBN_digits](figure/DBN_digits.jpg)